paobranco/A-REACT/README.md

 **Data folder** - contains the 8 data sets used in the experiments carried out.

 **Figures folder** - contains all the figures obtained from the experimental evaluation on 8 data sets.

+[1] Mayukh Bhattacharjee, Sankhadeep Chatterjee, Paula Branco, and Saranya Bhattacharjee "A-REACT: Adaptive Resampling and Active Classification for Thresholded Anomalies".
+Advances and Trends in Artificial Intelligence.
+38th International Conference on Industrial, Engineering and Other Applications of Applied Intelligent Systems, IEA/AIE 2025, Kitakyushu, Japan, July 1-4, 2025, Springer International Publishing, 2025. *(to appear)*